uvicmakerlab/dhsi2015/suggestions.md

 ## Before You Start Prototyping

 * Conduct an environmental scan.
 Is code already out there?
 Does a similar project already exist?
 Could you repurpose or edit existing models and builds?
+Or can you find schematics for the parts you are planning to use?
 * Create a bill of materials that accounts for what the materials mean or connote.
 For instance, is plastic the best choice?
 * In terms of vendors, we often order from http://www.digikey.com/ and https://www.adafruit.com/.
 * Read reviews of any technologies before you purchase them.
 Ask others if they've used the technologies, too.
 Approach publications such as *Make* with some skepticism, or read against the grain of enthusiasm and hype.